- Video Tutorials

 NOTE: In order for reminders to appear at the correct time you must ensure the timezone is set correctly in both GQueues and Google Calendar.

 Set a Default Reminder for All New Tasks

 You can set a default reminder that will be applied to all new tasks you create unless a different one is set explicitly.

-In the Calendar tab of Settings choose the reminder type and time and click Save.
+Go to Settings -> Calendar and choose the reminder type and time and click Save.

-All new tasks with a date or time will get this reminder, whether created in GQueues or via email, instant message, or the bookmarklet.
+All new tasks with a date or time will get this reminder, whether created in GQueues, via email or from the Chrome extensions.